dominant-strategies/hardhat-example/README.md

 - **Recommended for more advanced developers looking to experiment with cross-chain functionality**
 - Enables cross-chain contract deployments
-- Requires a different compiler and additional configuration (can be difficult to set up)
+- Requires a different compiler and additional configuration (more difficult to configure)
 - Not compatible with pre-existing Solidity contract libraries.
-- Will be forward compatible with [dynamic scaling events](https://qu.ai/docs/learn/advanced-introduction/poem/infinite-execution-shards/dynamic-sharding/)
+- Will be forward compatible with [dynamic scaling events](https://docs.qu.ai/learn/advanced-introduction/poem/infinite-execution-shards/dynamic-sharding)

 ### Start Developing